 We use Letters and Sounds, Phonics Play and Jolly Phonics.

 Reading in EYFS/KS1 & KS2

-We use the Bug Club reading scheme and the Oxford Reading Tree scheme across school.
+We use the Bug Club Guided Reading scheme and the Oxford Reading Tree scheme across school.

 The English curriculum is split into three areas:

 This underpins the development of reading and writing.
 The quality and variety of language that pupils hear and speak are vital for developing their vocabulary and grammar and their understanding for reading and writing.